LakeinLove/Mage-The-Awakening/Character Mechanics/Character Advancement/Aspirations.md

 ---

 Primarily, they exist as a way to measure and express advancement.
-Any time you fulfil an Aspiration, you take a [[Beat]].\
+Any time you fulfil an Aspiration, you take a [[Beats|Beat]].\
-Any time you make major headway into or change the direction of a long-term Aspiration, you take a [[Beat]].
+Any time you make major headway into or change the direction of a long-term Aspiration, you take a [[Beats|Beat]].

 For this reason, Aspirations should stay general and somewhat vague whenever possible.\
 The more specific they are, the less likely you are to actually fulfil them.